 Generally women have a 28-day menstrual cycle, though this can vary from 26-35 days.
 Usually the menstruation lasts 3-5 days with normal blood loss at 30-80ml.
 There are four phases of the menstrual cycle:

-- Post-menstrual: approximately seven days after onset of menses
+- Week 2,Post-menstrual: Approximately seven days after onset of menses

-- Mid-cycle/Ovulation: about day 14 (varies between day 12-15)
+- Week 3, Mid-cycle/Ovulation: About day 14 (varies between day 12-15)

-- Pre-menstrual: generally a week before the menstrual cycle begins (often starting on day 19-28, depending on the individual cycle)
+- Week 4,Pre-menstrual: Generally a week before the menstrual cycle begins (often starting on day 19-28, depending on the individual cycle).

-According to Traditional Chinese Medicine (TCM), during the Menstrual phase of the cycle the energy of the body, mind, and spirit is turned inward and is going through a cleansing process.
-TCM practices during this time would work to regulate Qi (energy force of the body) and nourish the blood.
-Foods that are recommended during menstruation are those that invigorate the circulatory system, stimulate the digestion and aid in detoxification.
-This includes lots of fresh veggies like beets, eggplant, greens (kale, chard, bok choi, watercress), asparagus, cilantro, celery; beans like mung beans and adzuki beans; seaweeds (including micro-algae like spirulina); bitter fruits like grapefruits, green apples and lemons; and natural sweeteners that have warming qualities such as barley malt, date sugar and rice syrup.
-Also recommend is apple cider vinegar with a small amount of raw honey to alkalize the system and help with digestion.
-Including herbal teas like chamomile, raspberry tea, and ginger will help keep your whole body warm and cozy.
+Other foods that she recommends include beans like mung beans and adzuki beans; seaweeds (including micro-algae like spirulina); bitter fruits like grapefruits, green apples and lemons; and natural sweeteners that have warming qualities such as barley malt, date sugar, and rice syrup.
+Apple cider vinegar with a small amount of raw honey helps to alkalize the system and improve with digestion.
+Finally, she recommends adding herbal teas like chamomile, raspberry tea, and ginger to keep your whole body warm from the inside out.

-In general it’s important to have ample amounts of calcium, magnesium, and fatty oils (all found in the plant foods listed above); if these essential nutrients are lacking disorders may arise.
+Overall, be sure to have ample amounts of calcium, magnesium, and fatty oils (all found in the plant foods listed above); if these essential nutrients are lacking disorders may arise.
 Here is a short list of some of the issues you might face during menstruation, and tips for helping them:

 - Excess bleeding with lethargy, loose stools and feeling weak: add leeks, vinegar, astragulus (huang qi).